DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 Customer mapped values for POA response codes are setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) and assigned to the Customer trading partner's **POA response code group**.

 #### Header
+The following tables describe the fields and buttons that are available on the **Header** tab of the Acknowledgement page.

 ##### Fields
 Field	              | Description
 :--                 |:--